 Trim the stem a bit closer, and create a notch in the bottom.
 The notch aids in more even cooking.

 For this recipe we’re mixing both whole and sliced Brussels sprouts, because the smaller sliced pieces, as well as the bits that come off the sprout during the slicing process (don’t throw these out- put them in your roasting pan or pie plate) will become crunchier as they cook along side the whole sprouts, sopping up all of the truffle oil and collecting salt, adding savory flavor and variation in texture.

 To prepare the sliced Brussels sprouts, first remove the stems and outside leaves, and cut the notch into the bottom.
 Then, cut in ¼-inch thick slices.
 We put The World’s Greatest™ Handy Dandy Super Slicer to work (To be notified when it’s available, Contact Us) which makes quick work of slicing any soft veggie or fruit in uniform widths, plus it locks in a closed position for drawer storage.
 To note, if you have tough or very large Brussels sprouts, opt for a knife.
 The Handy Dandy Super Slicer works well if you have small, delicate sprouts.
-(Ergo Chef’s Pro Series Utility Knife is a great choice, with it’s ergonomic handle.)
+A Chef’s knife is also a great choice.

 Place both whole and sliced Brussels sprouts in a roasting pan or pie dish.
 In this recipe, we used Rose’s Perfect Pie Plate.
 Toss with 2 tbsp. truffle oil until the sprouts are well coated and sprinkle with 1/2 tsp. of Himalayan sea salt (you may prefer to add more to taste, after cooking) and a 1/2 tsp. or a few twists of fresh ground black pepper.